intel-analytics/ipex-llm/docs/docs/APIGuide/Losses.md

 the second element of input is the log_variance of the distribution.
 The input distribution is assumed to be diagonal.

+The mean and log_variance are both assumed to be two dimensional tensors.
+The first dimension are interpreted as batch.
+The output is the average/sum of each observation

 **Scala example:**
 ```scala
 import com.intel.analytics.bigdl.tensor.Tensor